 Adding aeruginascin to psilocybin formulations could also make the medication more attractive to investors and regulators who are wary of psychedelics causing overwhelming negative experiences, even if these “bad” trips are relatively rare and can be managed by set and setting.

-If all goes to plan by the end of 2021, psilocybin, the active ingredient in magic mushrooms, will become an FDA-approved prescription drug, regulated by the same agency that oversees Adderall and hydrocodone.
+If all goes to plan by the end of 2021, psilocybin, the active ingredient in shrooms, will become an FDA-approved prescription drug, regulated by the same agency that oversees Adderall and hydrocodone.
 But psilocybin is remarkably unlike any drug in the Food and Drug Administration’s pharmacopeia of some 20,000 pharmaceutical products.

 Some investors see psilocybin and psychedelics as the next billion-dollar industry because it shows potential to treat depression, anxiety, OCD, cluster headaches, addiction, and much more.
 But participants in clinical trials aren’t given fresh mushrooms picked off a cow patty, of course.
 They’re given pure synthetic, lab-made psilocybin instead.
 This makes it easier to dose accurately.